Prerequisite/Corequisite Key

 Practicum in Speech-Language Pathology III

-This course involves clinical activity at off-campus sites, with clients who have a variety of communication disorders.
+This course involves off-campus or/and on-campus clinical practice with clients across the lifespan, who have a variety of communication disorders, overseen by University clinical educators.
 Offered fall and spring.

 CSDIG 521